A Real-World Education in the Arts

 The Department of Theatre offers degrees in:

-For the acting and musical theatre programs, students may audition for the B.F.A. during sophomore year.
-Transfer students can apply for the B.F.A. program upon completion of one semester in the program.
+Interested B.A. and transfer students may audition for the B.F.A. at the end of their first year of training.
 Please note: Any student transferring into the acting or musical theatre programs will be accepted as a freshman.
 Transfer students will receive elective credit for previous college-level theatre training.

 Over the course of two years, students in the low-residency Master of Fine Arts in writing for the screen and stage program are required to attend three residencies of one to two weeks on Point Park's Downtown Pittsburgh campus.
 Courses will be completed online during the fall and spring semesters.